aceweet/SOLARIS-2/SOLARIS 2/Chapter 3.md

 "Do you want to tell him that?
 I sure as hell don't, but i'm not the captain"

 "No, you are right.
-Let's keep it moving Beth."
+Let's keep it moving."

 Beth squeezed his arm and gave him a warm smile.